Title: The Imperial Knight House of Rakham

 But then even the Imperium itself was not immune to reversals, as the terrible days of the Rangdan Xenocides and the early onslaught of the Qarith make clear.
 Twenty two years after Rakham formally joined the Imperium’s hosts, a xenos race of fiendish strength and malevolence made itself known at the Galaxy’s southern edge.
 The Vremalkyr styled themselves as deities, few in number but possessed of truly godlike power both physical and psychic.
 Billions of humans lived in thralldom, worshipping these towering figures of horn and stone scale, raising up vast engines of conquest that rivalled the mightiest Titans of the Imperium.
 These juggernauts, and the host of lesser machines with which the Vremalkyr made war, were invested with bestial minds crafted by the god-pretenders through the sacrifice of millions.

-It is theorised that some ancient device or power may have contained the Vremalkyr, or that they came from the fathomless dark between galaxies.
+It is theorised that some ancient device or power may have contained the Vremalkyr until the time of their appearance, or that they came from the fathomless dark between galaxies.
 The concrete facts can tell us only that they overran one world, then a dozen and then fifty after that before they could even be slowed.
 Worlds thought to be invulnerable were consumed.
 Psychic fire licked at the edges of Yamatar, threatening to spill over and consume even Iona and Obsailes.
 The Imperium’s armies closed ranks and stood firm against the terror - records suggest that an unknown Primarch broke an invasion force at Sondheim, slaying one of the Vremalkyr - but they bled for every victory.

 Redactions such as the above Primarch’s identity, make it difficult to ascertain the full scale of the war, but Legiones Astartes Chapters are recorded as being shattered and hastily recombined, and the Legio Destructor are known to have sacrificed two full war maniples at Ghidor and Mori.
 The Scions Hospitalier and Fire Keepers, led respectively by Seventh Captain Glaucus and Chief Shaltak, took charge of the defences across forty worlds west of Sondheim, but the full weight of the xenos attack was yet to fall.
 No relief would come soon enough, it seemed, to prevent the southern sectors of Tempestus from being crushed.